Shoreline closes $35M series B - Read the details

 On top of that, incidents cause lost revenue and reputational damage.
 Remember when an Amazon employee made a typo while following an established playbook that cost companies in the S&P 500 index an estimated $150 million?

 By incorporating runbook automation, you free up your developers and SREs from issues that don't require human judgment so they can spend more time on higher-value projects.
-You also don't have to hire as large of a team, can shorten incident response time, and decrease potential damages by having bots remediate issues in seconds rather than days or weeks.
+You also don't have to hire as large of a team, shorten incident response time, and decrease potential damages by having bots remediate issues in seconds rather than days or weeks.

 Ultimately, people's time is a company's most expensive asset.
 Avoiding highly disruptive escalation chains can help save costs—especially for those putting in on-call hours.